Home » About Us » Staff

 Director, Corporate Pro Bono

-Alyssa Saunders joins PBI with years of pro bono experience.
-She most recently worked at Cooley†, where she served on the Pro Bono Committee in the Washington, D.C. office and coordinated that office’s pro bono summer associate research program.
+Alyssa Saunders joined PBI with years of pro bono experience.
+She most recently worked at Cooley, where she served on the Pro Bono Committee in the Washington, D.C. office and coordinated that office’s pro bono summer associate research program.
 As a law firm associate, Alyssa worked on a diverse array of pro bono matters, including affirmative and defensive asylum cases, social security disability appeals, litigating civil rights cases in federal district court, and representing tenants in eviction proceedings.
 Alyssa graduated from Harvard College and Harvard Law School.